-In the table, you will find settings for drying various foodstuffs.
+The table contains settings for drying various foodstuffs.
 The temperature and drying time are dependent on the type, moisture, ripeness and thickness of the food to be dried.
 The longer you leave the food to be dried, the better it will be preserved.
 The thinner the slices are, the quicker the drying process will be and the more flavour the dried food will retain.
 For this reason, the table specifies setting ranges.

-If you wish to dry food that is not listed in the table, you should use similar foodstuffs in the table as a reference.
+If you want to dry food that is not listed in the table, you should use similar foodstuffs in the table as a reference.